basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 ```

 ### Test sSMTP
-Create a txt file test.txt with the following text, but remember to alter the email addresses.
+Create a txt file `ee test.txt` with the following text, but remember to alter the email addresses.
 ```
 To: yourmail@gmail.com
 From: yourmail@gmail.com